Cogges/cogges.github.io/groups.md

 in the highs and lows of everyday life and encouraging one another to explore what God has for each of us.

-### PAUL AND MARI GRAVES - Tuesday eve CENTRAL WITNEY
+### PAUL & MARI GRAVES - Tuesday eve CENTRAL WITNEY

 We enjoy worshipping God, exploring His word together and supporting one another in prayer as a springboard for our witness to the wider world.
 We usually